 AREA OF SIGN.
-The total area of the sign face which is used to display a message, not including its supporting poles or structures.
+The total area of the sign face that is used to display a message, not including its supporting poles or structures.

 AWNING.
-A shelter projecting from and supported by the exterior wall of a building.
+A shelter projecting from and supported by the exterior wall of a building, and made of non-rigid material with no enclosing framework.

 AWNING BLADE SIGN.
-Any sign which is erected under a building=s awning and extends beyond the building wall more than 12 inches, but no more than 48 inches.
+Any sign that is erected under a building's awning and extends beyond the building wall more than 12 inches, but no more than 48 inches.
 Awning blade signage of any sort must not be more than 18 inches high, 36 inches wide and two inches thick.
-Awning blade signage must be hung on approved, black, wrought-iron chain, with non-corroding hanging equipment.
 Awning blade signage may not hang lower than seven feet above the sidewalk, and no more than 12 feet above the sidewalk.
-Any building having an awning which prohibits signage in compliance with these standards may not have blade signage in place.
+Any building having an awning that prohibits signage in compliance with these standards may not have blade signage in place.
 Accepted color palette for signage includes any color from established Williamsburg period collections.